PdxCodeGuild/class_koi/0 Intro/11 Your First Git Commit.md

         new file:   .gitkeep
 ```

+#### Note: there are other ways to use `git add`:
+`git add .` will add changes in your working directory and everything inside of it.

+`git add -A` will add all changes you've made throughout the repo

 Now the file has been added, but more needs to be done.  `git add` is like putting something in an envelope.
 It still needs to be sealed and delivered.

 ### `git commit -m "[your commit message]"`